codihuston/gairos/README-K8S.md

     configure such a database for such environment, exactly how the `yarn dev:db:*` commands do

+  1. A secondary option: within the context of the pods

+      The reason that this is the secondary option is because, if you run the tests from within the pods, the tests will be run using the environment variables defined within said pods.
+Remember that the `.env-*` files are not applied to the pods out-of-box, and that those variables are defined in the `k8s-dev` files.

+      That is, if you run tests in the pods initialized from the `skaffold` setup, those pods will contain the environment variables for the `development` environment, and therefore your integration tests may write to that database!

+      ```cmd
+      > kubectl get pods

+      NAME                                 READY   STATUS    RESTARTS   AGE
+      client-deployment-5dbd5ccd7f-nv8q5   1/1     Running   0          11m
+      server-deployment-747bfc4578-jfwd5   1/1     Running   0          11m
+      sql-deployment-5b8d4c57b-75q9c       1/1     Running   0          11m

+      # test the client
+      > kubectl exec -it client-deployment-5dbd5ccd7f-nv8q5 yarn run test

+      # test the server
+      > kubectl exec -it server-deployment-747bfc4578-jfwd5 yarn run test
+      ```

   1. In the CI/CD pipeline

-    1. At some point in the pipeline you should build all of the `<application>/Dockerfile.dev` files with the `npm run test` command set as the image Default Command
+      1. At some point in the pipeline you should build all of the `<application>/Dockerfile.dev` files with the `npm run test` command set as the image Default Command.
+Be sure to inject the necessary environment variables when running the image
       1. You should then run each of those images, stopping the pipeline if any of those fail unexpectedly